Information for Exchange Students

 The Exchange Student Service offers an International Welcome Week.

-In addition, our Department’s M.A. programmes have their own Orientation Week for both domestic and international students at the start of their 1st semester.
+In addition, our Department’s M.A. programmes have their own Orientation Week for both domestic and exchange students at the start of their 1st semester.

 How many ECTS credits can I get per course?